Goodachari

-The film was released on 3 August 2018.
+Goodachari was released on 3 August 2018 to positive reviews and became a commercial success at the box office.
 Sesh, Tikka and Rahul Pakala won the Best Screenplay at Zee Cine Awards Telugu.
 The film is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.
-The sequel, G2, is under development.
+A sequel titled G2 is under development.

 Plot

 Gopi's father Raghuveer is killed during a classified mission as a RAW field operative.
-His uncle Sathya, who is also a RAW agent fakes his and Gopi's death and raises Gopi as Arjun Kumar, who dreams of joining RAW and serving the country but gets no response even after sending 174 applications.
+His uncle Sathya, who is also a RAW agent, fakes his and Gopi's death and raises Gopi as Arjun Kumar, who dreams of joining RAW and serving the country but gets no response even after sending 174 applications.
 In the 175th application, Arjun mentions his father's name and gets recruited by the RAW's secret weapon Trinetra.
-At first, Sathya doesn't accept Arjun's decision for fear of losing him, but Arjun tells about his passion for serving the nation like Raghuveer and Sathya relents.
-Later, Trinetra's chief Damodar, briefs his recruits about Al-Mujahideen, a terrorist outfit based in several countries, and its leader called Rana, whose identity remains unknown despite several attempts.
-Meanwhile, Arjun starts dating Dr. Sameera Rao, an M.A. psychology graduate from Harvard University, and the girl-next-door.
+At first, Sathya does not accept Arjun's decision for fear of losing him, but Arjun tells about his passion for serving the nation like Raghuveer, and Sathya relents.
+Later, Trinetra's chief Damodar briefs his recruits about Al-Mujahideen, a terrorist outfit based in several countries, and its leader called Rana, whose identity remains unknown despite several attempts.
+Meanwhile, Arjun starts dating Dr. Sameera Rao, an M.A.
+Psychology graduate from Harvard University, and the girl-next-door.
 Sameera introduces her uncle as her father during one of their meetings and confesses that her parents died in an accident, and she now considers her uncle as her father.
 Seeing how he is in a similar situation, Arjun reveals his true identity as Gopi to Sameera.

 Meanwhile, it is revealed that Al-Mujahideen knows all about Trinetra.
 They implemented an operation Mission Gopi.
 Arjun notices an Al-Mujahideen member, Hamza, near the Trinetra office and follows him.
 After some chase and struggle, he obtains a clue 1112 from the agent.
-Trinetra assumes that it is an attack plan on 11 December, but can't find the target of this attack, so they keep a close watch.
-During graduation, Acharya, a senior official and founder of Trinetra attends as a chief guest of the ceremony.
-Sameera suggests that Arjun presents a Jameson Irish Whiskey bottle to Damodar.
+Trinetra assumes that it is an attack plan on 11 December, but cannot find the target of this attack, so they keep a close watch.
+During graduation, Acharya, a senior official and founder of Trinetra, attends as a chief guest of the ceremony.
+Sameera suggests that Arjun present a Jameson Irish Whiskey bottle to Damodar.
 At graduation, all recruits get their postings: Mohammad Basha is selected for primary security detail, including escorting Acharya.
-Leena Raajan is assigned to the reconnaissance team in Dhaka through the Indian embassy.
+Leena Rajan is assigned to the reconnaissance team in Dhaka through the Indian embassy.
 Arjun gets selected as a top spy as he achieved the training without any weakness.
-He is presented with a Trinetra agency number 116 as a covert operative, his primary job is to infiltrate, recon, sabotage, and assassinate, all behind the enemy lines.
+He is presented with a Trinetra agency number 116 as a covert operative.
+His primary job is to infiltrate, recon, sabotage, and assassinate, all behind the enemy lines.
 RAW would disavow him if he gets caught.
 He is assisted by his former trainers Nadia Qureshi, who oversees the operations, and Shaam, her trusted aid and technical lead.